Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Numerical Experiments

 Next, we investigate the impact of the frequency of phase measurements.
-For a given AP graph, we start with the minimal frame length $F = \nmeas$, i.e., phase measurement is done in every slot, and progressively insert more ``unbroken'' slots in which there is no phase measurement.
-The unbroken slots are placed evenly within a frame and across frames.
-Fig.~\ref{fig:avgSE_vs_framelength} shows the average per-UE SE, achieved using the Kalman filter, as a function of the number of unbroken slots, $F - \nmeas$, for $L \in \{2,4\}$ APs and other parameters set similarly as in Fig.~\ref{fig:two-AP}.
-For this setting, the average SE is maximized by measuring the phase in every slot, and gradually decreases as phase measurement becomes more infrequent.
-In the following, we keep $F = \nmeas$ slots.
+We start with the minimal frame length $F = 1$, i.e., phase measurement is done in every slot, and progressively insert more ``unbroken'' slots in which there is no phase measurement, \revise{and thus phase calibration is done based on measurements in previous slots}.
+The unbroken slots are placed evenly within a frame and across frames. \revise{In Fig.~\ref{fig:avgSE_vs_framelength_-90dBcHz}, we show the average per-UE SE as a function of the number of unbroken slots, $F - 1$, for $S_{100} = -90\dBcHz$ and other parameters set similarly as in Fig.~\ref{fig:two-AP}.
+Phase calibration is done with the direct estimation $\bar\alpha_{i_2}$ in~\eqref{eq:2AP_phi_hat} or the Kalman filter output~\eqref{eq:2AP_update}.
+We assume that the calibration signals are transmitted with power $\bar{\rho}\of{\rm cal.}\sub{AP} = 200 \mW$ (equal to the downlink data transmit power) or $\bar{\rho}\of{\rm cal.}\sub{AP} = 2 \mW$ ($1\%$ of the downlink data transmit power).
+We observe that the average SE initially increases and then gradually decreases as the frame length grows.
+This behavior reflects a tradeoff: shorter frames enable more frequent phase calibration, while longer frames reduce service interruptions of AP~$2$.
+Furthermore, the improvement brought by the Kalman filter is visible when the calibration signals are transmitted with low power, leading to low-quality direct estimation.
+This agrees with our remark at the end of Section~\ref{sec:kalman}.

+In Fig.~\ref{fig:avgSE_vs_framelength_-80dBcHz}, we plot the average per-\gls{UE} \gls{SE} for $S_{100} = -80\dBcHz$, i.e., the LOs drift more rapidly.
+Similar observations as in Fig.~\ref{fig:avgSE_vs_framelength_-90dBcHz} hold, except that the \gls{SE} degrades more quickly as $\nsync$ grows, and the gain from using the Kalman filter is less significant. }